th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Skills-and-Feats.md

 - DJS-OEI 10/9/2004
 - This function adjusts a creature's skills.
 - oObject is the creature that will have its skill adjusted
-- The following constants are acceptable for the nSkill parameter:
+- The following constants [ARE](GFF-File-Format#are-area) acceptable for the nSkill parameter:

 - `oObject`: object
 - `nSkill`: int